victorpengmx/tp/docs/UserGuide.md

 **Unsuccessful Output**

-- If the specified company index is missing, you will get the following error message:
+- If the specified company/person index is missing or not a positive integer, you will get the following error message:
 ```
 Invalid command format!
 notePerson: Changes the note of the person identified by the index number used in the displayed person list.
 Existing note will be overwritten by the input.
 Parameters: COMPANY_INDEX PERSON_INDEX (must be a positive integer) [r/NOTE]
-Example: notePerson 1 1 r/Likes to swim.
 ```

 - If the specified company index is invalid (larger than the number of companies in the displayed company list), you will get the following error message: